 - Spinnaker – a Hefeweizen, is the perfect summer beer with sweet yeast esters and spicy aromatics.

 - ***Pisces – a Gose, this beer is brewed with lactobacillus, coriander, and local seawater.
 Loved it so much, loved the salty finishing taste.

 It was not everyone’s favorite but for me, it was the winner.
 My fellow conference attendee and friend Erin, over at The Epicurean Traveler (no surprise as to why we get along so well), went head over hops for the Mita.
 Let’s see what she has to say…

 “Sporting chic safety glasses as we gathered around a table in the Rising Tide Brewing Company’s production area, our Maine Brew Bus group tasted a variety of the brewery’s craft beers.
-Though I rated all of Rising Tide’s beers pretty highly on Untappd, an app I use to track how much I like beers I taste, a favorite emerged — the Maine Island Trail Ale.
+Though I rated all of Rising Tide’s beers pretty highly, a favorite emerged — the Maine Island Trail Ale.

 Giving the beer a rare 4.75 out of 5 stars, I particularly enjoyed this session pale ale for its subtle hoppiness.
 With only 4.3% ABV, the beer was light, refreshing, and an easy sipper.
 Just a bit hoppy, this pale ale showcased notes of pine and citrus.
 Imagining I were to kayak along Maine’s coast this summer, Rising Tide’s Maine Island Trail Ale is the beer I’d want resting in my cup holder.